 Experience has shown me that fat just seems to look less watery and jiggly when there is ample muscle tone underneath.

 Try These Leg Exercises with Resistance Bands for Gravity-Defying Glutes and Powerful Thighs

 Strength training is a vital part of overall health.

-In particular, the gluteal muscles can weaken and droop as we age – negatively affecting pelvic alignment and causing lower back problems.
 These leg exercises help keep your buttocks lifted, developed, and well-shaped – while firming and strengthening your quadriceps, hamstrings, inner thighs, outer thighs, and calves.

 Your lower body – especially the glute muscles – responds positively to exercises done with resistance bands.

 Why You Should Use Resistance Bands for Glute Isolation Exercises and Thigh Workouts